 Can I use a blow dryer to dry shoes that are wet inside?

 Yes, you can use a blow dryer to dry shoes that are wet inside.
-It’s best to remove any insoles or other removable parts and dry them separately.
+Removing insoles or other removable parts is best to dry them separately.
 Use a low or medium heat setting and keep the blow dryer moving to avoid overheating and damaging the shoes.
 Adding paper inside the shoes and repeating the process may be necessary to dry the shoes thoroughly.

 Related shoe care articles